tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 \-We can’t remove our suits.
 Just like an astronaut.
 Removal of suits means that there could be cross contamination of microbes.

-\-In case of an injury, like a sprained ankle or cut, everyone must return to the shuttle.
+\-In case of an injury, like a sprained ankle or cut, everyone must return to the shuttle, and

-\-All collected material must be kept in the material bags and under quarantine, and

 \-If any of our suits are punctured, we must undergo quarantine until we are sure that there is no cross contamination to the present.

-I didn’t know there was so much dedicated to preventing cross contamination…but it made sense.
 After a long, long lecture about how the machine worked (why would we need to know that?) he finally closed the talking with “In each of your folders you have objectives, written by your mentors.
 That is your goal on this trip.
 Read as we walk to the next building.”

 In the folder I read my objectives from Dr. Jameson.
 The whole thing took up less than half a page: